Find a Qualified Attorney Near You

 Note that as the USCIS Asylum Division schedules asylum interviews according to particular priority, as of Jan.
 29, 2018:

-First priority: Asylum applications that were initially scheduled for an interview but were later rescheduled because of the applicant's request or the requirements of the USCIS.
+First priority is given to asylum applications that were initially scheduled for an interview but later rescheduled at the applicant’s request or due to USCIS requirements.

-Second priority: Asylum applications pending for 21 days or less.
+Second priority is asylum applications pending for 21 days or less.

-Third priority: The rest of the affirmative asylum applications that are pending.
-The USCIS schedules it, starting with the recently filed and working backward to the older filings.
+Third priority is the remaining affirmative asylum applications pending.
+USCIS schedules it, starting with the most recent filings and working backward to the oldest.

 Step 5: Visa Interview

 During the interview, you may bring a lawyer or an accredited representative.
-It is also important to bring your spouse and children looking to apply for derivative asylum from your asylum application.
+It is also important to bring your spouse and children who are seeking derivative asylum with your asylum application.

 The asylum officer will assess whether:

-A supervisory asylum officer reviews the decisions of the asylum officer.
-This process ensures that the decisions follow legal standards.
+Then the supervisory asylum officer reviews the asylum officer‘s decisions.
+This process ensures that decisions comply with legal standards.
 Depending on the details of each case, the supervisory asylum officer could also forward the decision to the asylum division staff at the USCIS headquarters for further review.

 In most instances, you must pick up the decision from the asylum office.
 The decision is often available two weeks after your interview with an asylum officer.
 But, in some cases, processing may take longer if you:

-• You have a case under review by staff at the asylum division at the USCIS headquarters.
+- You have a case under review by staff at the asylum division at USCIS headquarters.

 In these situations, the USCIS typically sends mail to inform you of the status of your case.